BetulBulut/Text_merge/README.md

 # Text_merge
-A web interface that you can merge any text.
+A web interface that you can merge any text with using Java Springboot.